Linkman124/P4wnP1-Wiki/docs/FAQ.md

 ### Is it possible to change the network settings?
 #### Yes
-In setup.cfg, you will find a header called Wifi options, all of the wireless settings can be modified here
+In setup.cfg, you will find a header called "Wifi options", all of the wireless settings can be modified here

 ### If I close the server is there a way to reopen it?
 #### Yes